 Bring cushions that are easy to wipe clean after meals, and enjoy the great outdoors in a comfy setting, be it reading a book or cuddling up to your loved one watching the sun set – or sun rise.
 You probably will get a bonus point if there will be a hammock too.
 A tartan blanket is probably the most quintessential piece of picnic equipment, or if this doesn’t sound like your cup of tea, the beautiful and intricate Harris Tweed cloth or a classic Shetland wool blanket may be another option.

 #6 Serve up a culinary feast

 Photo by Bruno Caimi via Flickr | Creative Commons

 While it’s most certainly a truth that picnics are usually an easy-breezy sort of affair, when it comes to packing the food hamper – it does require some earlier thought and consideration.
 Don’t just resort to convenience food – get creative in the kitchen and cook up a feast with our easy-to-follow picnic recipes devised by Scottish chefs!
 Stock up on fresh seasonal fruits and veggies at local farmers’ markets or forage for some berries or mushrooms yourself.

 Idea #7 Raining?
 Move indoors

-Rain clouds may be rolling in, but this doesn’t mean you should cancel on your picnic plan – you can simply put a roof over your picnic by moving the set up indoor.
-Spread a cloth on your living room floor in front of a real fire, if you have one, and still enjoy the quirkiness of picnic experience.
-Not that we’re suggesting that you should watch television on your date, but do you know how many great films were shots on locations in Scotland, or have been inspired by the country’s fascinating culture and unparalleled landscape?
+Rain clouds may be rolling in, but this doesn’t mean you should cancel on your picnic plan – you can simply put a roof over your picnic by moving the set up indoors.
+Spread a cloth on your living room floor in front of a real fire, if you have one, and still enjoy the quirkiness of a picnic experience.
+Not that we’re suggesting that you should watch television on your date, but do you know how many great films were shot on location in Scotland, or have been inspired by the country’s fascinating culture and unparalleled landscape?
 You may have already even watched one or two without realising that it was Scotland in the movie!